i-c-stratigraphy/guide/pages/magn.md

 ### B. Definitions
+**1. Magnetostratigraphy**
-**1. Magnetostratigraphy.** The element of stratigraphy that deals with the magnetic characteristics of rock bodies.
+The element of stratigraphy that deals with the magnetic characteristics of rock bodies.

+**2. Magnetostratigraphic classification**
-**2. Magnetostratigraphic classification.** The organization of rock bodies into units based on differences in magnetic character.
+The organization of rock bodies into units based on differences in magnetic character.

-**3. Magnetostratigraphic unit (magnetozone).** A body of rocks unified by similar magnetic characteristics which allow it to be differentiated from adjacent rock bodies.
+**3. Magnetostratigraphic unit (magnetozone)**
+A body of rocks unified by similar magnetic characteristics which allow it to be differentiated from adjacent rock bodies.

-**4. Magnetostratigraphic polarity classification.** The organization of rock bodies into units based on changes in the polarity of their remanent magnetization related to reversals in the polarity of the Earth's magnetic field.
+**4. Magnetostratigraphic polarity classification**
+The organization of rock bodies into units based on changes in the polarity of their remanent magnetization related to reversals in the polarity of the Earth's magnetic field.

-**5. Magnetostratigraphic polarity unit.** A body of rocks characterized by its magnetic polarity that allows it to be differentiated from adjacent rock bodies.
+**5. Magnetostratigraphic polarity unit**
+A body of rocks characterized by its magnetic polarity that allows it to be differentiated from adjacent rock bodies.

-**6. Magnetostratigraphic polarity-reversal horizons and polarity-transition zones.**
+**6. Magnetostratigraphic polarity-reversal horizons and polarity-transition zones**
 Magnetostratigraphic polarity-reversal horizons are surfaces or thin transition intervals across which the magnetic polarity reverses.

 Where the polarity change takes place through a substantial interval of strata, of the order of 1 m in thickness, the term &quot;magnetostratigraphic polarity transition-zone&quot; should be used.
 Magnetostratigraphic polarity-reversal horizons and polarity-transition zones provide the boundaries for magnetostratigraphic polarity units.